porath92/leaguebook/README.md

 ###Create leaguebook db and give leaguebook user acess
     create database leaguebook;
-    grant all on leaguebook to leaguebook;
+    grant all on database leaguebook to leaguebook

 ###Navigate to the src directory then run the db setup scripts
     node dbSetup